 The Environmental Liability Directive entered into force on 30 April 2004.
 The EU Member States had three years to transpose the Directive in domestic law.
 The transposition of ELD was completed by July 2010.

-The ELD was amended twice through Directive 2006/21/EC on the management of waste from extractive industries and through Directive 2009/31/EC on the geological storage of carbon dioxide and amending several directives.
+The ELD was amended three times through Directive 2006/21/EC on the management of waste from extractive industries, through Directive 2009/31/EC on the geological storage of carbon dioxide and amending several directives, and through Directive 2013/30/EU on safety of offshore oil and gas operations and amending Directive 2004/35/EC.
 The amendments broadened the scope of strict liability by adding the "management of extractive waste" and the "operation of storage sites pursuant to Directive 2009/31/EC" to the list of dangerous occupational activities in Annex III of the ELD.
-The Offshore Safety Directive, containing an amendment to the ELD (extension of the scope of damage to marine waters), is supposed to be adopted in May 2013.
+The Offshore Safety Directive, containing an amendment to the ELD (extension of the scope of damage to marine waters), was adopted in June 2013.

 Reports, studies, information and training